puppetlabs/puppetlabs-tomcat/README.md

 #####`$catalina_home`

 Specifies the root of the Tomcat installation.
+Only affects the instance installation if `$install_from_source` is true.

 #####`$catalina_base`

 Specifies the base directory for the Tomcat installation.
+Only affects the instance installation if `$install_from_source` is true.

 #####`$install_from_source`